 When working in CET, your work is auto-saved periodically while in progress, even if you have not given the drawing a name.
 This makes it possible to recover unnamed as well as named files.

-Autosaved files are normally saved to a sub-folder in the same location as your drawing.
+Autosaved files are generally saved to a sub-folder in the exact location as your drawing.

-CET automatically makes backups of your drawing on certain occasions, for example if choose to exit the program without saving your changes.
+CET automatically makes backups of your drawing on certain occasions, for example, if you choose to exit the program without saving your changes.
 This makes it possible for you to recover lost files.